🔎 Try our FREE mortgage search engine

 Commentary from Ali Hussin, Head of Mortgage Advisory at Perch:

-On March 6th, The Bank of Canada announced its decision to maintain the Policy interest rate at 5.00%.
-With 5 consecutive rate holds, markets and the Central Bank believe there’s clear evidence pointing to slowing demand and increased probability of a looming recession, led by slower consumption growth and a decline in housing activity, while still maintaining their hawkish and precautionary stance.
-Markets and Senior Economists are largely convinced there are no more rate hikes in the pipeline for Canadians and expect the first rate drop to come as soon as April or June.
-The Central Bank forecasts a continued cooling of the economy, aiming to bring inflation back to its two percent target by early 2025.
+On April 10th, The Bank of Canada published their decision to continue to hold their policy interest rate at 5%.
+With 5 consecutive rate holds, markets and the Central Bank are convinced there’s clear evidence pointing to slowing demand and an economy in modest excess supply, led by slower consumption growth and a decline in housing activity.
+Markets and Senior Economists are largely convinced there are no more rate hikes in the pipeline for Canadians and expect two 0.25% cuts to occur in the second half of this year and cumulative cuts of 2% by the end of 2026.

 Commentary from Alex Leduc, Principal Mortgage Broker and CEO of Perch: